 It’s amazing to realise the level in which stress affects not only your emotional, but your physical body.
 Particularly the amount of tension your muscles hold as a result of that built up stress.
-I’ve been practicing yoga for the past ten years and couldn’t imagine a life without it.
+I’ve been practicing yoga for just over ten years and couldn’t imagine a life without it.
 I’d say there’s nothing better matched to a life as a surfer.

 I first heard about a strange muscle called the psoas muscle, pronounced [soh-ahys] from my wise yoga teacher many years ago.
 Much of his practice had a big focus on this particular muscle, that literally holds your torso to your lower legs and controls everything from how you move to how you flex.
 It affects your strength, mobility and also provides stability for your vital organs contained above its shelf-like structure.

 Do you spend much of the day seated?

 I view hip opening exercises, and yoga in general, to be absolutely vital if you lead a largely sedentary lifestyle, such as an office job or even driving for long periods of time.
 The biggest focus for you, should be stretching the psoas muscle given how significant its role is within your body.

 I always ask myself, “how is my posture and flexibility going to be when I’m 80 years old?”
 A lady in my yoga class is well into her 70’s and is more flexible than those a third of her age.
 Including myself.

 I’m also sure to start with small daily habits, knowing that these are the building blocks for long term habits (which I wrote about here).
 You already know how quickly time can pass by.
 Don’t you?

 The monkey or reptilian brain is our inbuilt response mechanism, linked to fight or flight, and controls the release of adrenaline and cortisol.
 It also slows down blood flow to larger muscles when needed.